facebookincubator/velox/velox/docs/functions/spark/datetime.rst

     part of the 53rd week of year 2004, so the result is 2004.
 Only supports DATE type.

         SELECT year_of_week('2005-01-02'); -- 2004

-.. spark:function:: date_trunc(fmt, ts) -> timestamp

-    Returns timestamp ``ts`` truncated to the unit specified by the format model ``fmt``.
-    Returns null if ``fmt`` is invalid.
-    ``fmt`` is case insensitive and must be one of the following:
-        * "YEAR", "YYYY", "YY" - truncate to the first date of the year that the ``ts`` falls in, the time part will be zero out
-        * "QUARTER" - truncate to the first date of the quarter that the ``ts`` falls in, the time part will be zero out
-        * "MONTH", "MM", "MON" - truncate to the first date of the month that the ``ts`` falls in, the time part will be zero out
-        * "WEEK" - truncate to the Monday of the week that the ``ts`` falls in, the time part will be zero out
-        * "DAY", "DD" - zero out the time part
-        * "HOUR" - zero out the minute and second with fraction part
-        * "MINUTE"- zero out the second with fraction part
-        * "SECOND" - zero out the second fraction part
-        * "MILLISECOND" - zero out the microseconds
-        * "MICROSECOND" - everything remains

-        SELECT date_trunc('YEAR', '2015-03-05T09:32:05.359'); -- 2015-01-01 00:00:00